hosseinmoein/DataFrame/README.md

 <B>I have followed a few principles in this library:</B><BR>

-1. Support any type either built-in or user defined without needing new code<BR>
+1. Support any type either built-in or user defined without needing new code
-2. Never chase pointers ala `linked lists`, `std::any`, `pointer to base`, ..., including `virtual function calls`<BR>
+2. Never chase pointers ala `linked lists`, `std::any`, `pointer to base`, ..., including `virtual function calls`
 3. Have all column data in continuous memory space.
-Also, be mindful of cache-line aliasing misses between multiple columns<BR>
+Also, be mindful of cache-line aliasing misses between multiple columns
-4. Never use more space than you need ala `unions`, `std::variant`, ...<BR>
+4. Never use more space than you need ala `unions`, `std::variant`, ...
-5. Avoid copying data as much as possible<BR>
+5. Avoid copying data as much as possible
-6. Use multi-threading but only when it makes sense<BR>
+6. Use multi-threading but only when it makes sense
-7. Do not attempt to protect the user against `garbage in, garbage out`<BR>
+7. Do not attempt to protect the user against `garbage in, garbage out`

 <B>Views</B><BR>
 You can slice the data frame and instead of getting another data frame you can opt to get a view.
 A view is a data frame that is a reference to a slice of the original data frame.
 So if you change the data in the view the corresponding data in the original data frame will also be changed (and vice versa).<BR>

 <B>Multithreading</B><BR>
 1. DataFrame uses static containers to achieve type heterogeneity.
 By default, these static containers are unprotected.
 This is done by design.
 So by default, there is no locking overhead.
 If you use DataFrame in a multithreaded program you must provide a _SpinLock_ defined in <a href="include/DataFrame/Utils/ThreadGranularity.h">ThreadGranularity.h</a> file.
-DataFrame will use your _SpinLock_ to protect the containers.<BR>Please see <a href="https://htmlpreview.github.io/?https://github.com/hosseinmoein/DataFrame/blob/master/docs/HTML/DataFrame.html">documentation</a>, <a href="https://htmlpreview.github.io/?https://github.com/hosseinmoein/DataFrame/blob/master/docs/HTML/remove_lock.html">set_lock()</a>, <a href="https://htmlpreview.github.io/?https://github.com/hosseinmoein/DataFrame/blob/master/docs/HTML/remove_lock.html">remove_lock()</a>, and <a href="test/dataframe_tester.cc#L3768">dataframe_tester.cc</a> for code example.<BR>
+DataFrame will use your _SpinLock_ to protect the containers.<BR>Please see <a href="https://htmlpreview.github.io/?https://github.com/hosseinmoein/DataFrame/blob/master/docs/HTML/DataFrame.html">documentation</a>, <a href="https://htmlpreview.github.io/?https://github.com/hosseinmoein/DataFrame/blob/master/docs/HTML/remove_lock.html">set_lock()</a>, <a href="https://htmlpreview.github.io/?https://github.com/hosseinmoein/DataFrame/blob/master/docs/HTML/remove_lock.html">remove_lock()</a>, and <a href="test/dataframe_tester.cc#L3768">dataframe_tester.cc</a> for code example.
 2. In addition, instances of DataFrame are not multithreaded safe either.
-In other words, a single instance of DataFrame must not be used in multiple threads without protection, unless it is used as read-only.<BR>
+In other words, a single instance of DataFrame must not be used in multiple threads without protection, unless it is used as read-only.
-3. In the meantime, DataFrame utilizes multithreading in two different ways internally:<BR>
+3. In the meantime, DataFrame utilizes multithreading in two different ways internally:
     1.  <B>Async Interface:</B> There are asynchronous versions of some methods.
 For example, you have _sort()_/_sort_async()_, _visit()_/_visit_async()_, ... more.
-The latter versions return a _std::future_ that could execute in parallel.<BR>
+The latter versions return a _std::future_ that could execute in parallel.
     2. DataFrame uses multiple threads, internally and unbeknown to the user, in some of its algorithms when appropriate.
 User can control (or turn off) the multithreading by calling _set_thread_level()_ which sets the max number of threads to be used.
 The default is 0.
-The optimal number of threads is a function of users hardware/software environment and usually obtained by trail and error. _set_thread_level()_ and threading level in general is a static property and once set, it applies to all instances.<BR>
+The optimal number of threads is a function of users hardware/software environment and usually obtained by trail and error. _set_thread_level()_ and threading level in general is a static property and once set, it applies to all instances.

 <B><a href="docs/DateTimeDoc.pdf">DateTime</a></B><BR>
 DateTime class included in this library is a very cool and handy object to manipulate date/time with nanosecond precision.<BR>